Sinkcat113/Mux/README.md

 (I plan on switching to in-app authentication instead of this at some point.
 This project just started out with me using the API key initially.)

+The COLLECTION parameter may be confusing.
+This is just to point to where your actual albums are so like you have albums but above that is your library.
+This points to the library at which your albums are.

 # Running Mux

 After your environment is configured and installed you should be able to run Mux with: